Speeding Up Your Website

 If you don’t think you can tackle all the aspects of a fast loading site on your own, don’t worry.
 We’re here to help.
 Test our website out to see how skilled we are at improving page speed.
 We have top ranks on all the testing tools out there.
 Contact us today to receive a free quote on how we can help you improve your site’s speed.

-Page Speed is a Ranking Factor
+Page Speed is a ranking factor

 Page speed is a significant factor for search engines such as Google.
 If your site takes too long to load, users will abandon your site and search engines look at that.
 Web site speed is the case for both mobile and desktop versions of your website.
 Both formats need to load quickly with an emphasis on mobile.